material-admin/doc-material-components/button-examples/Flutter/flutter-button-example.md

 <!-- Update your IDE and your Material Components library to the latest version if you are using Material Components for the first time. -->

-Before you can use Material buttons, you need to import the Material Components package for Flutter: `package:flutter/material.dart`
+Before you can use Material buttons, you need to import the Material Components package for Flutter: `package:flutter/material.dart`.

+You need to be using a [`MaterialApp`](https://api.flutter.dev/flutter/material/MaterialApp-class.html).

 For more information on getting started with the Material for Flutter, go to the Flutter [Material library](https://api.flutter.dev/flutter/material/material-library.html) page.